Professor Joo-Cheong Tham

 Rodney Smith is Professor of Australian Politics in the Department of Government at the University of Sydney, where he has worked for the past 16 years.
 He has published widely on aspects of Australian elections and electoral behaviour.

-Senior Lecturer, School of Government and International Relations, Griffith University
+Senior Lecturer and Director of Engagement, School of Government and International Relations, Griffith University

 Professor Lisa Hill